JH-42/DeconvCellLink/README.md

 ## Citation

-If you use PathDeconv in your research, please cite it as follows:
+If you use DeconvCellLink in your research, please cite it as follows:
 **Junhao Wang, Zhaoqian Zhong etc.al .
 (2024).
 DeconvCellLink: Approach for Infer potential deconvolution cell types interactions from mouse bulk RNA-seq data.
 GitHub repository: https://github.com/JH-42/DeconvCellLink**

 If you use LR_plot function in your research, please cite this paper as follows: